gdejohn/procrastination/README.md

 recursively defined: a sequence is either [`empty`][empty], or it's [`constructed`][cons] from a head element and a tail sequence.
 Conversely, the instance method [`Sequence.match(BiFunction,Supplier)`][match] pulls a sequence apart: if the sequence is non-empty, it applies the given binary function to the head and tail and returns the result, otherwise it returns a default value produced by the given supplier.

 Because sequences are lazy, it is perfectly natural to work with infinite sequences.
-(Just be careful not to fully evaluate them!)
+But be careful!
+Some methods, like [`Sequence.last()`][last], must traverse an entire sequence and will never return if it's infinite.
+Others methods can short-circuit, like [`Sequence.find(Predicate)`][find], so they might return given an infinite sequence or they might not.
+Even if a sequence is finite, eager methods like these can still cause an [`OutOfMemoryError`][memory] if the sequence is memoized, can't be garbage-collected, and doesn't fit in memory.

 ### Maybe